libreForms/libreForms-flask/README.md

 ## features

+libreForms is intended to run in your organization's intranet or closed network and provides the following features:

-- A form-building API based on Python dictionaries
+- a form-building API based on Python dictionaries
-- Gunicorn web server (http://x.x.x.x:8000/) that works well with Apache, Nginx, and other reverse-proxies
+- a Gunicorn web server (http://x.x.x.x:8000/) that works well behind Apache, Nginx, and other reverse-proxies
-- MongoDB backend
+- a MongoDB backend
+- \[future\] local and SAML authentication systems
+- \[future\] routing lists for form review, approvals, and notifications

 ## Installation